ItsCDubb/rn-myCircle/README.md

-# What is myCircle
+# What is My Circle

-myCircle is a Social Networking app that allows you to connect with friends & loved ones.
+My Circle is a Social Networking app that allows you to connect with friends & loved ones.

 ## Technologies